 This standard applies to UVa Health System employees and associated entities, and personnel

-All requests for new shared folders or an increase in space on an existing folder on the O or Z drive for educational, or research purposes will be referred to ITS who has the resources established to provide these services.
+All requests for new shared folders or an increase in space on an existing folder on the O or Z drive for educational, or research purposes will be referred to ITS who has the resources established to provide these services in a timely manner.

 All folders directly under O and Z are privately-shared folders requested by departments or workgroups.
 Each folder stores files that are to be shared amongst a specific group of individuals and only those individuals have access to the files.
 Each folder has an owner, who can define access rights, and a list of individuals with varying levels of access (read, write, create, and/or delete) to the files.
 Any department or group who has a need to share files on a permanent basis should contact the HSTS LAN group (MCCLANID in the Global Address Book).